Cameron Cartio: Collaborations

 Cartio has partnered up with music producer Hamid Shekari who has previously worked with the Canadian artist Massari.
 Shekari worked with the Swedish artist Mohombi on the remix track for "Mr. Lover Man" Cameron and Hamid Shekari are currently working on new tracks for Cameron's upcoming album.
 Album release is expected sometime in the fall of 2020.

 Personal life

 Cameron Cartio currently lives in California and is married to Delaram Cartio, they have two sons together.
 He and his brother Alec Cartio owned a Swedish pizza house in Santa Monica, Los Angeles until 2017.

-Cartio is involved in charities for third world countries poverty prevention and children's rights.
-Latest charity involvement was in October 2019 Beverly Hills, CA in association with Global Charity Initiative.
+Cartio is involved in charities for third world countries' poverty prevention and children's rights.
+The latest charity involvement was in October 2019 in Beverly Hills, CA in association with Global Charity Initiative.